 “Dad, you are that guy!
 You’re worse than that guy.
 He can put his own walker away, for god’s sake!
 He can drive his own car!”

 I didn’t say that, of course, but boy I wanted to.
-I had to think for a second about whether he was being sarcastic because he was once deftly capable, but his edge in that skill had faded.
+I had to think for a second about whether he was being sarcastic because he was once deftly capable, but his edge had faded.

 Dad was serious though, so instead, I said, “Yeah,” and smiled, because that misunderstanding about his own condition — strokes, dementia, old as hell — was classic Don Flavin.